hroncok/3dprinter-udev-rules/README.md

 **Disclaimer:** Such device might not be a 3D printer, it my be an Arduino, it might be a modem and it might even be a blender.
 But normally you would add your user to `dialout` and get access to all of those and more anyway.
 So I guess be careful when some of the users should not get access to your blenders.

 Install to `/etc/udev/rules.d/` if you are an administrator or `/usr/lib/udev/rules.d/` if you are a distribution package maintainer.

+After installing, reload the rules by:

+    (sudo) udevadm control --reload-rules